Tungsten Moon landscape

 The SkyDart

 Manufactured by a little-known, defunct aerospace division of the old American car manufacturer, the AMC SkyDart is a single-seat utility/logistics spacecraft.
 With a delta-v capability of over 1400 m/s, the SkyDart can make point-to-point flights covering the entire surface of the tungsten moon.
+Theoretically.
+Survival is always the catch.

 Instruments